Greek-Cp/flutter_shader_kit/README.md

 ## License

-This project is licensed under the BSD-style license - see the LICENSE file for details.
+This project is licensed under the MIT license - see the LICENSE file for details.